The Cheapest Way Into a Connected Home

 Smart bulb prices vary widely by brand, color support, and pack size.
 Single tunable white bulbs sit at the lower end of the range.
 Full-color ecosystem bulbs and hubs cost more.

 Buying multi-packs usually lowers the per-bulb cost compared to singles.
 Hubs and bridges add an upfront expense but can improve reliability.
-These figures shift often, so treat any number as approximate.
+The table below gives approximate ranges by tier with real brand examples.

 Always confirm current pricing on the official brand site or a trusted retailer.
 Watch for seasonal sales and starter-kit bundles that lower entry cost.
 Avoid relying on outdated price quotes from older articles.